 OrtaWater - Purification Factory

-Matériaux: Factory construction in reclaimed wood and glass, water purification system, water tanks, pipes, various objects, OrtaWater bottles
+Matériaux: Structure in reclaimed wood, window frames, glass, water purification system, pump, water tanks, pipes, tubes, glass carafes, various water recipients, ladders, gourdes, OrtaWater bottles

 Exhibition history: 2015 Lakenhaal Museum Leiden, The Netherlands; 2012 9th Shanghai Biennale, China